-You can establish an internet connection by attaching a service provider's ethernet cable to the external roadside SmartPlug cable/satellite and ethernet inlet; see SmartPlug Cable/Satellite and Ethernet Inlet on page 6-6.
+Establish an internet connection by attaching a service provider's ethernet cable to the external roadside SmartPlug cable/satellite and ethernet inlet; see SmartPlug Cable/Satellite and Ethernet Inlet on page 6-7.
 The inlet is routed to the Bring Your Own Device HDMI/Ethernet wall port (located in the media roof locker).
-A modem and Wi-Fi router can be connected to the wall port via ethernet and powered by the nearby outlet.
+A modem and WiFi router can be connected to the wall port via ethernet and powered by the nearby outlet.